Siddarth6/trainee-assignment/README.md

 # Assignment for Front-End Trainee position

 This project was made using React.js, Material UI and recharts.
+This is a completely dynamic dashboard which adapt to the json file provided.

 ## Step 1